VertebrateResequencing/wr/jobqueue/testdata/README.md

 the old blind 10-second current-status polling timer.
 It is wired into `make browser-test`.

+## Completed RepGroup visibility

+`completed-repgroup-visibility/` contains a browser regression fixture for a RepGroup that transitions from pending to all complete while the status page is open.
+It serves the real status page, injects a fake websocket, drives live completion messages, then sends an explicit resync/current snapshot and asserts that the completed RepGroup remains visible with the correct completed count/bar.
+It is wired into `make browser-test`.

 ## Local dependency and artifact locations

 Browser-test dependencies and artifacts must stay repo-local: